-- Starring Best Actor Goya Award winner Javier Bardem as a tetraplegic man fighting for the right to die, Alejandro Amenábar’s pro-euthanasia drama The Sea Inside was the record-shattering winner at this year’s Spanish Academy Awards.
+- Starring Best Actor Goya winner Javier Bardem as a tetraplegic man fighting for the right to die, Alejandro Amenábar’s pro-euthanasia drama The Sea Inside was the record-shattering winner at this year’s Spanish Academy Awards.

 Alejandro Amenábar’s pro-euthanasia drama The Sea Inside is Goya Awards’ record-breaking winner

 The Spanish Academy of Motion Picture Arts and Sciences announced on Jan.
 31 the winners of the 2005 Goya Awards.
 As expected, screenwriter-director Alejandro Amenábar’s pro-euthanasia drama The Sea Inside / Mar adentro, starring Javier Bardem as real-life tetraplegic Ramón Sampedro (1943–1998), fighting (Catholic) Church and Country for the right to put an end to his physical and psychological torment, was the Goyas’ top choice.

 How much of a top choice?